 Do you like the idea of good deals but not the idea of standing outside the mall in a three-point stance waiting for the doors to open for pre-dawn Black Friday savings?
 Then Cyber Monday, which will be held on November 26th, 2018 — the Monday following the Thanksgiving holiday — is for you.

 Cyber Monday was coined to characterize the large amount of online shopping that took place on the first workday after Thanksgiving, when people had access to their presumably faster work computers.
-It has grown since its origin in 2005 to generate a whopping $3.19 billion in sales in 2015, up 21% from 2014, according to Adobe Systems estimates.
+It has grown since its origin in 2005 to generate a whopping $3.45 billion in sales in 2016, up 12.1% from 2015, according to Adobe Systems estimates.
 While bosses across America fret, their employees take advantage of great Internet deals.

 What are some of the best ways to take advantage of Cyber Monday?